 Do not allow the brakes to "rub" for a prolonged period of time, or brake frequently or for long periods of time.
 Continuous braking heats up the brakes.
 This could significantly reduce braking power, increase braking distance or even result in the total failure of the brake system.

 Fault in the automatic gearbox.
-Fault in the automatic gearbox.
-Do not drive on!
 Seek professional advice.
-Failure to do so could result in considerable damage to the transmission page 147.
+Failure to do so could result in considerable damage to the transmission Do not drive on!
+Seek professional advice.
+Failure to do so could result in considerable damage 97.